-GO TO TABLE OF CONTENTS 95 Legislative text - Article 22 - Requirements relating to transparency 7.1.
-The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (g) where point (f) does not apply, any significant event such as: (i) a material breach of the obligations laid down in the documents provided in accordance with point (b), including any remedy, waiver or consent subsequently provided in relation to such a (ii) a change in the structural features that can materially impact the performance of the securitisation; (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation; (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions; (v) any material amendment to transaction documents.
-STS criteria 95. (g) where point (f) does not apply, any significant event such as: (i) a material breach of the obligations laid down in the documents provided in accordance with point (b), including any remedy, waiver or consent subsequently provided in relation to such a breach; Verified?
-Yes PCS Comment See section 4.4.
-Regulatory and industry Compliance - Risk retention and disclosure requirements under the Securitisation Regulation (c) and see section 4.4.
-Regulatory and industry, STS securitisation §(aa).
-See also section 5.8 Transparency Reporting Agreement (c).
-STS criteria 96. (ii) a change in the structural features that can materially impact the performance of the securitisation; Yes Verified?
-PCS Comment See criterion 95 above.
-STS criteria 97. (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation; Verified?
-Yes PCS Comment See criterion 95 above.
+95 Legislative text - Article 22 - Requirements relating to transparency GO TO TABLE OF CONTENTS

+7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to he competent authorities referred to in Article 29 and, upon request, to potential investors:

+(g) where point (f) does not apply, any significant event such as: (i) a material breach of the obligations laid down in the documents provided in accordance with point (b), including any remedy, waiver or consent subsequently provided in relation to such a breach;

+(ii) a change in the structural features that can materially impact the performance of the securitisation; (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation; (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions; (v) any material amendment to transaction documents.

+STS criteria

+95. (g) where point (f) does not apply, any significant event such as: (i) a material breach of the obligations laid down in the documents provided in accordance with point (b), including any remedy, waiver or consent subsequently provided in relation to such a breach;

+Verified?
+Yes

+PCS Comment

+4.1.2.
+Information referred to EU Securitisation Regulation

+(c) publish without delay any significant event including any significant events described in a rticle 7(1)(g) of the EU Securitisation Regulation; and

+96 STS criteria The state of the s

+96. (ii) a change in the structural features that can materially impact the performance of the securitisation;

+Verified?
+Yes

+PCS Comment PCS Co

+See criterion 95 above.

+97 STS criteria

+97. (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation;

+Verified?
+Yes

+PCS Comment PCS Comment

+See criterion 95 above.

 98 STS criteria

-98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS require ments or where competent authorities have taken remedial or administrative actions;
+98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions;

 Verified?
 Yes

 PCS Comment

 See criterion 95 above.

 99 STS criteria

 99. (v) any material amendment to transaction documents.

 Verified?
 Yes

 PCS Comment PCS Comment

 See criterion 95 above.